d2l-ai/d2l-en/chapter_linear-regression/weight-decay.md

 we must somehow add $\| \mathbf{w} \|^2$ to the loss function, but how should the model trade off the standard loss for this new additive penalty?
-In practice, we characterize this tradeoff via the *regularization constant* $\lambda$, a nonnegative hyperparameter that we fit using validation data:
+In practice, we characterize this trade-off via the *regularization constant* $\lambda$, a nonnegative hyperparameter that we fit using validation data: